espm-288/final-project-team-ando-shravan-final_proj/README.md

 3. [HFI Module](scripts/hfi.ipynb) / [NB Viewer HFI](https://nbviewer.org/github/espm-288/final-project-team-ando-shravan-final_proj/blob/master/scripts/hfi.ipynb) - The Human Footprint Index is an extensively used tool for interpreting the accelerating pressure of humanity on Earth.
 We use the dataset provided by Patrick W Keys et al., as one of the predictors of biodiversity.
 Details within the notebook

-4. [Terra Climate Module](scripts/terra.ipynb) / [NB Viewer Terra](https://nbviewer.org/github/espm-288/final-project-team-ando-shravan-final_proj/blob/master/scripts/terra.ipynb) - We process Terra Climate's dataset here and extract and reproject all datapoints from a 4km to 0.00989273 degree grids.
+4. [Terra Climate Module](scripts/terra.ipynb) / [NB Viewer Terra](https://nbviewer.org/github/espm-288/final-project-team-ando-shravan-final_proj/blob/master/scripts/terra.ipynb) - We process Terra Climate's dataset here and extract and reproject all terra climate data variables (such as temperature, precipitation, soil moisture etc.) from a 4km to 0.00989273 degree grids.
 Details within notebook

 #### Alternative Renders
 In case the .ipynb files do not render on Github, you can also view the same on Jupyter's Nbviewer links above